Developmental Editing

 The I-Write-Stuff-Writer

 These are writers who may already have a presence in the published world, and want to expand that presence, or improve the quality of that presence.
 Perhaps they have a Substack or a column, maybe they write for magazines or newsletters, or their profession requires effective written communication skills.
 Sometimes it is someone with an essay to prepare for publication, or a collection they want to turn into a book.
+These writers tend to have or want clear goals.

 The I-Have-A-Book-Writer